Student in hardhat, protective eye gear, in lab

 Hear from civil engineering alum, Andy Kowske, about his work on the Milwaukee Zoo Interchange.

-In this program, you’ll get a broad technical background in civil engineering with options to develop a strength in one of the following concentrations:
+In this program, you’ll get a broad technical background in civil engineering with options to unleash your potential by developing a strength in one of the following concentrations:

 • Geotechnical Engineering utilizes the disciplines of rock and soil mechanics to investigate subsurface and geologic conditions.
 These investigations are used to design and build foundations, earth structures and pavement sub-grades.